netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 This functionality comes in a separate YANG module, to allow implementors to cleanly keep all this functionality out.

-* Changed name of versioned elements.
-They are now called versioned nodes.
+* Changed name of "versioned elements".
+They are now called "versioned nodes".

-* Clarified txid behavior for some not so common situations, such as when a client specifies a txid for a non-versioned node, and when there are when-statement dependencies across subtrees.
+* Clarified txid behavior for transactions toward the Candidate datastore, and some not so common situations, such as when a client specifies a txid for a non-versioned node, and when there are when-statement dependencies across subtrees.